fuadsaud/cape-cod/README.md

 cape-cod
 ========

-cape-cod makes it easy for you to append ANSI es<strong>CAPE-COD<strong>es - HAR! bet you didn't see that coming; I know, I know, I'm a genius - to you strings.
+cape-cod makes it easy for you to append ANSI es<strong>CAPE-COD</strong>es - HAR! bet you didn't see that coming; I know, I know, I'm a genius - to you strings.

 ### *Hey, but don't we have a plenty of gems that do exactly the same thing?*